lorenzodisidoro/neural-network-2hallmarks/README.md

-# Neural network for two hallmarks
+# Neural network (example of binary classifier)

-This is a simple neural network implementation to detect two types of elements that have two hallmarks.
+This is a simple neural network implementation to detect two types of elements.
 The network will trained with data in the `training_dataset.csv` file, users interact with CLI to insert new values pairs.

 File structure of training dataset